 EB5AN is a national leader in EB-5 regional center and project consulting, with 14 regional centers that cover more than 20 states.
 Our team has reviewed hundreds of EB-5 projects across the country and has assembled the immigration risk due diligence framework below based on that experience.

 For a foreign investor considering an investment in an EB-5 regional center sponsored project, two main types of risk must be evaluated:

-This article will focus on evaluating the immigration risk of eb-5 regional center investments.
-To learn more about the evaluation of eb-5 project financial risks, please refer to EB-5 Project Financial Risk Due Diligence.
+This article focuses on evaluating the immigration risk of EB-5 regional center investments.
+To learn more about the evaluation of EB-5 project financial risks, please refer to EB-5 Project Financial Risk Due Diligence.

 EB-5 Project Immigration Risk Due Diligence